athemes/Merchant/readme.txt

 >
 [Edited slightly for grammar/readability]

-<iframe width="853" height="480" src="https://www.youtube.com/embed/nXMw-3g9l0o" title="The Ultimate WooCommerce Cleanup: Ditch 40 Plugins for Merchant (Free or Pro)!" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="853" height="330" src="https://www.youtube.com/embed/nXMw-3g9l0o" title="The Ultimate WooCommerce Cleanup: Ditch 40 Plugins for Merchant (Free or Pro)!" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### MORE MODULES (25+) IN MERCHANT PRO

-Merchant Pro packs in all the must-have eCommerce features you need to run your store successfully.
+[Merchant Pro](https://athemes.com/merchant/#pricing) packs in all the must-have eCommerce features you need to run your store successfully.

 **1. BOOST REVENUE**

 **Frequently Bought Together**: Create discounted product bundles with items that are frequently purchased together.

 **Buy X, Get Y**: When product X is purchased, give a discount on product Y.

 **Bulk Discounts**: Use bulk discounts to incentivize customers to buy larger quantities of your products in one go.

 **Spending Goal**: Motivate higher average order values by gamifying the shopping experience and offering customers discounts for reaching spending goals.

 **Free Gifts**: Increase average order value and boost customer satisfaction by rewarding shoppers with a gift for hitting a spending target or applying a coupon.

 **2. CONVERT MORE**

 **Sticky Add To Cart**: Display a sticky add to cart bar when visitors are scrolling on your product pages.

 **Countdown Timer**: Create a sense of urgency by displaying a countdown timer on your discounted products.

 **Stock Scarcity**: Let visitors know that stock is running low on products they are looking at.

 **Waitlist**: Build a waiting list for sold-out items and auto-notify potential customers when items are back in stock.

 **Checkouts**: Choose from three different checkout layouts: Shopify-style, Multi-step or One-page.

 **Recently Viewed Products**: Show recently viewed products on product pages and in the cart.

 **Advanced Reviews**: Let your customers run your marketing by collecting and displaying advanced reviews.

 **3. REDUCE CART ABANDONMENT**

 **Floating Mini Cart**: A cart icon with item count will always be visible on all pages or only when the cart is not empty, and a sliding cart will be visible when the customer clicks it.

 **Cart Reserved Timer**: Create a sense of urgency by letting visitors know that the products added to their carts are only reserved for a limited period of time.

 **Side Cart**: Show a sliding cart whenever a customer adds a product to the cart.

 **4. BUILD TRUST**

 **Reasons To Buy List**: Provide customers with a summary of the key features and benefits of your products.

 **Brand Image**: Add brand images to products.

 **Quick Social Links**: Display floating social media icons to make it easier for your customers to connect with you.

 **5. IMPROVE EXPERIENCE**

 **Size Chart**: Reduce returns and increase sales by showing a size chart on specific products or all products.

 **Product Video**: Upload video to be viewed in product galleries and on archive pages.

 **Product Audio**: Upload audio to be listened to in product galleries and on archive pages.

 **Wishlist**: Allow customers to easily save products they are interested in for later.

 **Variation Swatches**: Display your variable product options as customizable color/image icons, buttons, or dropdowns.

 **Login Popup**: Allow users to login with a simple pop up.

 **Product Nav Links**: Enable easy navigation from one product to the next with next/previous links.

 Upgrade to Merchant Pro and gain access to these extra modules designed to enhance the functionality and user experience of your online store as well as premium support via email.